What is the difference between prokaryotic and eukaryotic cells?

 Organisms in the Eukarya domain are made of the more complex eukaryotic cells.
 These organisms, called eukaryotes, can be unicellular or multicellular and include animals, plants, fungi and protists.
 Many people are unclear on whether yeasts or fungi are prokaryotes or eukaryotes.
 Both are eukaryotes and share similar cell structure to all other eukaryotes.

 Eukaryotes developed at least 2.7 billion years ago, following 1 to 1.5 billion years of prokaryotic evolution, according to the National Institutes of Health (NIH).
 Scientists hypothesize that the nucleus and other eukaryotic features may have first formed after a prokaryotic organism swallowed up another, according to the University of Texas.
-According to this theory, the engulfed organism would have then contributed to the functioning of its host.

 What do prokaryotes and eukaryotes have in common?